usetrmnl/trmnl-component/README.md

 ## Examples

-You can find more examples in the `examples` directory of this repository.
+You can find more examples in the [examples.html](https://usetrmnl.github.io/trmnl-component/example.html) file within this repository.

 ## License